 John Collins' workshop, with a poster of Johann Bessler stuck up on the wall

 Humans have been fascinated with perpetual motion machines since the Middles Ages.
-In theory, a machine that could run indefinitely without an energy source would change our entire entire world far beyond the wildest wet dreams of Al Gore.
+That’s because, in theory, a machine that can work indefinitely without an energy source would change our entire approach to energy as a whole: much less burning stuff, much more of the kind of power that Al Gore’s been banging on about for decades.
 The only problem is that the theory of perpetual motion violates the first and second laws of thermodynamics, meaning that, technically, it’s physically impossible to achieve.

 Of course, that hasn’t stopped people from trying.
-The most infamous of history’s hopefuls was Johann Bessler, an 18th-century German clockmaker who convinced a bunch of people—Russian Tsar Peter the Great—that he’d created a wheel-shaped machine that was capable of constant motion and could perform heavy lifting and drain water.
-He prohibited anyone from looking inside his contraption and refused to divulge his secret for fear of having it stolen, which doesn’t exactly inspire that much confidence.
+The most infamous of history’s hopefuls was Johann Bessler, an 18th century German clock-maker who convinced a bunch of people – including Peter the Great, Tsar of Russia – that he’d created a wheel-shaped machine that was capable of constant motion and could perform heavy lifting and drain water.
+However, he prohibited anyone from looking inside his contraption and refused to divulge his secret for fear of having it stolen.
+Which doesn’t exactly inspire that much confidence.

 Nonetheless, there are still those dedicated to replicating Bessler's apparent success.
-John Collins—a 69-year-old from Warwickshire, England—is one of those people.
-A retired engineer who worked in the Royal Air Force and for Concorde, John has been poring over Bessler’s designs for decades and believes he has unlocked the code.
-I caught up with him as he neared the completion of what he thinks could be his final design.
+John Collins – a 69-year-old from Warwickshire – is one of those people.
+A retired engineer who worked in the RAF and later on Concorde, John has been poring over Bessler’s designs for decades and believes he has unlocked the code.
+I caught up with him as he nears the completion of what he thinks could be his final design.

-VICE: Where did your interest in Bessler come from?
+VICE: Hi John.
+Where did your interest in Bessler come from?

 John Collins: When I was 15 I took out an anthology of unsolved mysteries from the library.
 One of the mysteries was the legend of Bessler’s wheel.
 It fascinated me for a while, but gradually other things took my attention away.